microfarad-de/fridge-controller/README.md

 The controller in this project is positioned between the RML10 output that controls the 12 V heater relay and the BD35F thermostat input.
 It minimizes frequent compressor cycling by enforcing configurable minimum on and off durations.

 Moreover, the controller dynamically adjusts the PWM signal that regulates the compressor's RPM.
-It continuously monitors the compressor's on and off durations.
-If the on duration surpasses a specific threshold, the controller gradually increases the compressor speed.
-Conversely, if the off duration exceeds a certain threshold, the controller gradually reduces the compressor speed.
+It continuously monitors the compressor on/off duty cycle.
+If the on duty cycle surpasses a specific threshold, the controller gradually increases the compressor speed.
+Conversely, if the duty cycle falls below certain threshold, the controller gradually reduces the compressor speed.

 ## Circuit Diagram